heikoburau/QuantumExpression/Readme.md

 QuantumExpression
 =================

-Evaluating arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions in a natural way.
+Evaluates arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions in a natural way.
 `QuantumExpression` is a C++ library with a python interface.
 Implemented with strong focus on high performance of operator manipulations, e.g. multiplication, e.g. by utilizing optimized hash tables.